Photo credit: Nico Iliev

 Rekoert has also worked with various filmmakers since the beginning of his career in 1994.
 In 2000, he choreographed for the Dutch short dance film Erasmus Spitzen, Crossing a Bridge on Points, which premiered at the International Rotterdam Film Festival and is currently part of various northern Europe art video collections and museums.
 In 2008, Rekoert autonomously ventured out into cyber-space with the first Portable Art dance film festival bringing 35 short dance films to portable devices, such as iPhones, and iPods.

 Rekoert is a Lincoln Center Scholar who finished his master’s degree in an inaugural partnership program between Lincoln Center Education and CUNY Hunter College.
-In June 2016, he graduated with NHSDA Honors, and was selected to present Chancellor Farina with the President’s Medal during the CUNY Hunter Commencement ceremony.
-Recently, Rekoert has choreographed for New York Fashion Week, BERENIK, and Motorola, and was featured in Radiohead's music video Man of War.
-As of the 2015/2016 school year, he has been a full-time dance educator in NYC's public school system, teaching middle and high school students.
-This year, he is Assistant Professor at Central Connecticut State University and is pursuing his doctoral studies at Teachers College, Columbia University.
+In June 2016, earned an M.A. in Dance Education from CUNY Hunter College, graduating with NHSDA Honors and presenting Chancellor Farina with the President’s Medal during the CUNY Hunter Commencement ceremony.
+Rekoert has choreographed for New York Fashion Week, BERENIK, and Motorola, and was featured in Radiohead's music video Man of War.
+Currently, Rekoert is a Doctoral Candidate pursuing the Leadership and Policy specialization within the Ed.D.
+Dance Education Program at Teachers College, Columbia University.
+He is the Vice President of Dance at the National Academy of Health and Physical Literacy and the Connecticut Association for Health, Physical Education, Recreation, and Dance.

 More information about Flexicurve